yasinaydin14/Pokemon-Bot/README.md

 <br>

 ## Observation Spaces, Action Spaces, & Reward Functions

+ Pokémon Showdown is a great RL problem, but a terrible RL benchmark environment.
+To make a long story short, it is too complicated and updated too often to get any version control.
+Metamon tries to split the RL from Pokémon, which lets the Pokémon stuff receive large updates --- [and even be replaced with other implementations](#battle-backends) --- without breaking existing policies.
+We hope this also lets unrelated projects use our dataset.

+ All we need to do is pick an `ObservationSpace`, `ActionSpace`, and `RewardFunction`:

+ 1. The environment outputs a `UniversalState`
+ 2. Our `ObservationSpace` maps the `UniversalState` to the input of our agent.
+ 3. Our agent outputs an action however we'd like.
+ 4. Our `ActionSpace` converts the agent's choice to a `UniversalAction`.
+ 5. The environment takes the current (`UniversalState`, `UniversalAction`) and outputs the next `UniversalState`.
+Our `RewardFunction` gives the agent a scalar reward.
+ 7. Repeat until victory.

+#### Observations

+`UniversalState` defines all the features we have access to at each timestep.

+The `ObservationSpace` packs those features into a policy input.
-The `DefaultObservationSpace` is the (quite high-dimensional) text/numerical observation space used in our paper.
+- `DefaultObservationSpace` is the (quite high-dimensional) text/numerical observation space used in our paper.
+- `ExpandedObservationSpace` is a slight improvement based on lessons learned from the paper.
+It also adds tera types for Gen 9.

 Alternatives are listed in `metamon.interface.ALL_OBSERVATION_SPACES`.
-Currently there is just one other built-in option (still in testing) (`DefaultPlusObservationSpace`).
-You may want to create a custom version with more/less features by inheriting from `metamon.interface.ObservationSpace`.
+We could create a custom version with more/less features by inheriting from `metamon.interface.ObservationSpace`.

+##### Tokenization

-Text features have inconsistent length, which is not something most RL frameworks have a reason to support.
-You might want to convert to int IDs from a list of known vocab words.
-The observation space is designed such that the "tokenized" version *will* have fixed length.
+Text features have inconsistent length, but we can translate to int IDs from a list of known vocab words.
+The built-in observation spaces are designed such that the "tokenized" version *will* have fixed length.

 ```python
 from metamon.interface import TokenizedObservationSpace, DefaultObservationSpace